 Over 65% of faculty at Conestoga use competitive and gamified quizzes in apps like Kahoot!, Mentimeter or Socrative.
 These add a bit of competition and engagement to review periods and retrieval practice activities.
 They help space out information so that it is revisited and recalled frequently in the semester.
 But what does the research say about competition, games, and learning?
 How do they impact student outcomes?

 Gamified and competitive quizzes can renew interest and curiosity in course content.
 This is likely because games affect us right in the endorphins, giving us a positive boost to the confidence and refreshing our enjoyment of the content (Yee, 2006).
-In a wide literature review on game based learning in higher education, Subhash and Cudney (2018) found that that engagement and interest were the key benefits to competitive quizzes, which spurred learner’s to study more.
-Sanchez, Langer and Kaur (2019) found that competitive quizzes bring novelty to the learning experience, temporarily improving student performance on assessments.
+In a wide literature review on game based learning in higher education, Subhash and Cudney (2018) found that that engagement and interest were the key benefits to competitive quizzes, spurring learners to study more.
+Sanchez, Langer and Kaur (2019) found that competitive quizzes bring novelty to the classroom, temporarily improving student performance on assessments.

 But while quizzes may help with short term memorization, the effects may not translate into long term learning.
 Quizzes improve performance if they directly precede a test (Faghihi et al., 2014; Whitman, Tanzer, and Nemec, 2019), but do not correlate with any significance with longer term improvements in assessment performance (Sanchez, Langer and Kaur 2019; Stachowski & Hamilton 2019).
 Competitive quizzing, while fun, does not seem to have impact beyond the next test.

 Research also cautions about which students are advantaged by gamified quizzes.
 It’s often the learners who are already successful who benefit from the repeated practice of competitive quizzing, while struggling learners are left behind (Sanchez, Langer and Kaur, 2019).
 Mark Rober, a former NASA engineer and current inventor, discusses the phenomenon of retrieval practice in action, and how game design supports this.